Skip to Content

 Unlike humans, female dogs do not shed the lining of their uterus due to an unfertilized egg.
 Canine bleeding is due to increased blood flow to the area in preparation for the fertile stage.

-Estrus is the primary stage in the female Golden Retriever’s heat cycle.
-It’s the heat period or ‘season’ and the fertile phase of the cycle when ovulation occurs.
+Estrus is the primary stage in the female Golden Retriever’s ovulation process.
+It’s when ovulation occurs.
 At this point, your dog is ready to mate.

 Estrus lasts between 4 and 15 days and is characterized by the following: